sundeepbassi/djangopetblog/README.md

 #### Login

 - The login is for existing users to access the site.
 There is a header and footer.
 There is a sign in title.
-There is informatin about signing in and a redirect facility for those that have not signed up.
+There is information about signing in and a redirect facility for those that have not signed up.
 The signed up user has to fill in the username and password settings to login in successfully.
 Users that are registered have the ability to create comments on a particular post, read a comment about a post, update a post and delete a post.
 The admin can approve the comments from signed up users.

 #### Update A Comment